 Spatial sound is an advanced audio technology that creates a three-dimensional audio environment around the listener.
 Unlike traditional stereo sound that comes from left and right channels, spatial audio simulates sound coming from above, below, and all around you.
 This technology uses sophisticated algorithms to process audio signals and create the illusion that sounds are originating from specific locations in three-dimensional space.

-Windows includes built-in spatial sound platforms like Windows Sonic for Headphones and Dolby Atmos for Headphones.
+Windows includes built-in spatial sound platforms like Windows Sonic for Headphones, as well as support for premium third-party options like Dolby Atmos for Headphones and DTS Sound Unbound.
 These technologies work by taking standard stereo or surround sound content and processing it to create a more immersive audio experience through regular headphones or speakers.

 Benefits of Enabling Spatial Sound